 Since the turn of the century, Skylights have grown in popularity, now being commonplace in modern housing extensions up and down the country.
 But why?
 What about Skylights makes them a superb addition to the modern home?
 Allow us to explain…

 SKYLIGHTS ALLOW IN A LOT OF NATURAL LIGHT

 Skylights are a “vertical light source”.
 This is the primary and most obvious aspect of why Skylights are a prudent purchase.
 But do you know of all the benefits that this vertical natural light provides to us humans?
 There are a few…

 It can wake you up.
 According to one source, exposing yourself to vertical light is one of the best things you can do to feel more awake early in the morning.
 This is because your light-receptor cells in your eyes are located towards the bottom of the eye, meaning that light from a high vantage point serves to stimulate these cells more effectively.

 Having a skylight in your home allows you to receive this natural light!
 Making you feel more awake and ready to face the day.

 So, there you go.
 A consistent supply of light from the sky helps you flourish as a homosapien.
-Who knew!?
-This is something a Skylight can more than provide for you.

 One big benefit of installing Skylights in your home is the heavenly visuals.
 On top of the large quantity of natural light that you’re now receiving and feeling the many benefits of (covered earlier), you’ve now also got a space that sparks intense envy deep in the souls of your house guests.